I was previously certified as a CGWP but I did not maintain my certification with NGWA; what do I do?

 Candidates who apply to be on the pathway to earn the CGWP not only have the ability to earn the CGWP faster in their careers, they will receive continuing input from NGWA as to which course topics are outstanding and what types of courses will best suit their needs for progress toward earning the CGWP designation.
 There is no designation awarded until the CGWP is earned and entry is complete.

 Do my professional references need to be members of NGWA?

 No. References should be individuals who can attest to your professional experience in the groundwater industry, but are not required to be members of NGWA.

 A groundwater-related, applied science must be the major course of study.
 Coursework must include at least introductory geology, an intermediate geology course, a techniques or modeling course, and a field methods component.
 Course descriptions may be required to determine applicability.
 A committee review may be required.

 Are courses in CEUs?
 How is classroom time measured?

 The hours required are recorded in 60-minute hours of education time.
-CEUs, PDCs, and credit hours are different measures and for consistency will not be used for the entry requirements.
+CEUs (continuing education units), professional development credits (PDCs), and credit hours are different measures, and, for consistency, will not be used for the entry requirements.